LIS-TU-Berlin/SVN-ICP/README.md

 ros2 launch svn-icp subt-mrs.launch.py "record:=True" "record_name:=RECORD_NAME" "record_path:=RECORD_PATH"
 ```

-You are also encouraged to have a look into the launch files to check if you want to change the options.
+You are also encouraged to have a look at the launch files to check if you want to change the options.

 To understand and tune the parameters, please refer to [config](./svn-icp/config).